puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 ![assigning the ntp class][assign_ntp]

 * Note that the `ntp` class now appears in the list of classes on `agent1`.
-* Navigate to `windows.example.com`, click the "Edit" button, and, in the "Classes" field, begin typing "`registry`"; select the class and click the "Update" button.
-* Note that the `registry` class now appears in the list of classes on `windows.example.com`.
 * Navigate to the live management page, and select the "Control Puppet" tab.
 Use the "runonce" action to trigger a puppet run on both the master and the agents.
 This will configure the nodes using the newly-assigned classes.
 Wait one or two minutes.
 * On the first agent node, run the following commands: